SCHOOL OF HUMANITIES GRADUATE STUDIES

 Look out for the graduate student conferences that have become regular annual events, each with their own formats:

 The Center for the Study of Women, Gender and Sexuality (CSWGS) sponsors its CSWGS Annual Graduate Symposium and Keynote.
-Here is a recent call for papers and graduate student symposium announcement.

 The Department of English sponsors its Rice English Graduate Symposium.
-Here are the call for papers and program for the 2017 event.

 Other graduate student-organized conferences have been unique events arranged by a team of graduate students pursuing a specific topic.